Directory service: Replication and distribution

 Replication and distribution have distinct meanings in the design and management of a directory service.
 Replication is used to indicate that the same directory namespace (the same objects) are copied to another directory server for redundancy and throughput reasons; the replicated namespace is governed by the same authority.
 Distribution is used to indicate that multiple directory servers in different namespaces are interconnected to form a distributed directory service; each namespace can be governed by a different authority.

 Implementations

 Directory services were part of an Open Systems Interconnection (OSI) initiative for common network standards and multi-vendor interoperability.
-During the 1980s, the ITU and ISO created a set of standards for directory services, initially to support the requirements of inter-carrier electronic messaging and network-name lookup.
+During the 1980s, the ITU and ISO created the X.500 set of standards for directory services, initially to support the requirements of inter-carrier electronic messaging and network-name lookup.
 The Lightweight Directory Access Protocol (LDAP) is based on the X.500 directory-information services, using the TCP/IP stack and an X.500 Directory Access Protocol (DAP) string-encoding scheme on the Internet.

 Systems developed before the X.500 include: